mohitsorde/jsosrm/README.md

 let retrievedUser = userModel.getReverseParams() // applies getters specified in schema on parsedUser
 ```

-Additionaly, you can provide external object to retrieve and set _asyncHandle_ arguement to true if getters need to be executed in async mode.
+Additionaly, you can provide external object to retrieve and set _asyncHandle_ argument to true if getters need to be executed in async mode.

 ```js
 let retrievedUser = userModel.getReverseParams(anotherObject, true)
 ```

 ### Utilities